 The project should not last more than 12 months in implementation.

-All applicants are expected to hear back by October 14 on first-round reviews.
-Final reviews will be communicated in November 2022.
+All applicants are expected to hear back by the end of August on eligibility.
+Final decisions will be communicated in November 2023.

 The Education Collaborative provides post-convening grants of up to $5000 to eligible HEIs across Africa.